kondo238/Capiscum_Genomic_Background_Analysis/README.md

 **2. Preparation for the reference array** **:** The 'reference array' is prepared, which contains 'presence-absence' information for all catalogs in five Cpsicum species.

-**3. Catalog existence-based stacks characterization** **:** In the test samples (Dalle Khursani and positive control accessions in *C.annuum* complex), species derivation of their stacks were characterized based on the 'reference array'.
-Then, the output data was obtained and saved as (Output_of_catalog_derivation_for_unknown_samples_based_on_step1_analysis.csv).
+**3. Catalog existence-based stacks characterization (Analysis 1)** **:** In the test samples (Dalle Khursani and positive control accessions in *C.annuum* complex), species derivation of their stacks were characterized based on the 'reference array'.
+The output data was saved as (Output_of_catalog_derivation_for_unknown_samples_based_on_step1_analysis.csv).

-**4. Preparation of genotypic data for the sequence-based stacks characterization** **:** In the test samples (Dalle Khursani and positive control accessions in *C.annuum* complex), genotype data in catalogs shared with multiple species of *C.annuum* complex were prepared.
+**4. Preparation of genotypic data for the sequence-based stacks characterization (Analysis 2)** **:** In the test samples (Dalle Khursani and positive control accessions in *C.annuum* complex), genotype data in catalogs shared with multiple species of *C.annuum* complex were prepared.
 These dataset was saved as the directory named 'Admixture_dataset', utilized for Admixture analysis at Step.3

-# Step.3
+# Step.3 Sequence-based stack characterization
 **!!!Attention!!!** **:** This repository contains all input data and scripts, so anyone can run this job.

 ・In the Step.3, admixture analysis was performed in more than two species-common catalogs using the shell command **'admixture' in admixture (v1.3.0)**.